-UI Automation provides a unified object model that enables all UI frameworks to expose complex and rich functionality in an accessible and easily automated manner.
+UI Automation provides a unified object model that enables all user interface (UI) frameworks to expose complex and rich functionality in an accessible and easily automated manner.

-UI Automation was developed as a successor to Microsoft Active Accessibility, a framework designed to provide a solution for making controls and applications accessible.
-Microsoft Active Accessibility was not designed with test automation in mind, although it evolved into that role because of the similar requirements of accessibility and automation.
-UI Automation is specifically designed to provide robust functionality for automated testing, in addition to providing more refined solutions for accessibility.
-For example, Microsoft Active Accessibility relies on a single interface to expose information about the UI and to collect the information needed by assistive technology products; UI Automation separates the two models.
+UI Automation was developed as a successor to Microsoft Active Accessibility.
+Active Accessibility is an existing framework designed to provide a solution for making controls and applications accessible.
+Active Accessibility was not designed with test automation in mind even though it evolved into that role due to the very similar requirements of accessibility and automation.
+UI Automation, in addition to providing more refined solutions for accessibility, is also specifically designed to provide robust functionality for automated testing.
+For example, Active Accessibility relies on a single interface to both expose information about the UI and collect the information needed by AT products; UI Automation separates the two models.

-Without the unified model of control patterns provided by UI Automation, test tools and developers must have framework-specific information to expose properties and control behaviors in that framework.
-Because several different UI frameworks can be present at the same time in Windows operating systems, including Microsoft Win32, Windows Forms, and Windows Presentation Foundation (WPF), it can be a daunting task to test multiple applications with controls that seem similar.
-For example, the following table lists the framework-specific property names required to retrieve the name or text associated with a button control and shows the equivalent UI Automation property.
+As mentioned earlier, without the unified model provided by UI Automation, test tools and developers are required to know framework-specific information in order to expose properties and behaviors of controls in that framework.
+Since there can be several different UI frameworks present at any single time within Windows operating systems, including Win32, Windows Forms, and Windows Presentation Foundation (WPF), it can be a daunting task to test multiple applications with controls that seem similar.
+For example, the following table outlines the framework-specific property names required to retrieve the name (or text) associated with a button control and shows the single equivalent UI Automation property.

-UI Automation providers are responsible for mapping the framework-specific properties of their controls to the equivalent UI Automation properties.
-For information on implementing UI Automation in a provider, see UI Automation Provider Programmer's Guide.
-For information on implementing control patterns, see Implementing UI Automation Control Patterns.
+are responsible for mapping the framework-specific properties of their controls to the equivalent UI Automation properties.
+GTMT

-The goal of automated test tools and scenarios is the consistent and repeatable manipulation of the UI.
-For example, this can involve unit testing specific controls, and recording and running test scripts that iterate through a series of generic actions on a group of controls.
+The goal of many automated test tools and scenarios is the consistent and repeatable manipulation of the user interface.
+This can involve unit testing specific controls through to the recording and playback of test scripts that iterate through a series of generic actions on a group of controls.

-A complication in automated applications is the difficulty of synchronizing a test with a dynamic target, for example, a list box control, such as Windows Task Manager, that displays a list of currently running applications.
-Because the items in the list box are dynamically updated outside the control of the test application, an attempt to repeat selecting a specific item in the list box with any consistency is impossible.
-Similar issues can arise when attempting to repeat simple focus changes in a UI that is outside the control of the test application.
+A complication that arises from automated applications is the difficulty synchronizing a test with a dynamic target.
+For example, a list box control, such as one contained in the Windows Task Manager, that displays a list of currently running applications.
+Since the items in the list box are dynamically updated outside the control of the test application, attempting to repeat the selection of a specific item in the list box with any consistency is impossible.
+Similar issues can also arise when attempting to repeat simple focus changes in a UI that is outside the control of the test application.